JensWalter/axum-server-timing/README.md

 <h1>Hello, World!</h1>
 ```

-Using the layer to inject the Http-Timing Header with description.
+Using the layer to inject the Server-Timing Header with description.
 ```rust
     let app = Router::new()
         .route("/", get(handler))